-After being sentenced, instead of going to Cancun Mexico or Punta Cana Dominican Republic, she went with her family to what is now Rhode Island.
+After being sentenced, she went with her family to what is now Rhode Island.
 Several years later she moved to New York where she and some of her family were massacred by Indians.
 One of her descendants, Thomas Hutchinson, later became governor of Massachusetts.

 Anne Hutchinson pioneered the principles of civil liberty and religious freedom which were written into the Constitution of the United States.
 The spirit of Anne Hutchinson, the first woman preacher and fearless defender of freedom in New England, survived her persecution and death and it survives even until this day.

 See also: The Boston Awakening

 Forerunner - Home » The Forerunner Newspaper » History

 Dr. Schaeffer, who was one of the most influential Christian thinkers in the twentieth century, shows that secular humanism has displaced the Judeo-Christian consensus that once defined our nation’s moral boundaries.
 Law, education, and medicine have all been reshaped for the worse as a consequence.
 America’s dominant worldview changed, Schaeffer charges, when Christians weren’t looking.